 Mahatma Amte, a social reformer in modern India, was well-known.
 As a child, he was called Murlidhar.
 He followed Mahatma Gandhi as he was very much inspired by him.

-He worked for the displaced people affected by the construction of the Sardar Sarovar Dam and was also associated with Narmada Bachao Andolan.
+His contribution to social reforms in India includes working for the displaced people affected by the construction of the Sardar Sarovar Dam.
+He was also associated with Narmada Bachao Andolan.
 In short, he dedicated his life entirely to the welfare of society and to the better future of India.

 Ishwar Chandra Vidyasagar